-5.2 Thermal and Power Specifications
+5.2 All-Processor Line Thermal and Power Specifications

-The following notes apply only to Table 5.2 and Table 5-7.
+The following notes apply only to Table 5-2, Table 5-3, Table 5-4.

 Note Definition 1 The TDP and Configurable TDP values are the average power dissipation in junction temperature operating condition limit, for the SKU Segment and Configuration, for which the processor is validated during manufacturing when executing an associated Intel-specified high-complexity workload at the processor IA core frequency corresponding to the configuration and SKU.
 2 TDP workload may consist of a combination of processor IA core intensive and graphics core intensive applications.
-3 Can be modified at runtime by MSR writes, with MMIO and with PECI commands.
+3 Can be modified at runtime, with MMIO and with PECI commands.
 4 'Turbo Time Parameter' is a mathematical parameter (units of seconds) that controls the processor turbo algorithm using a moving average of energy usage.
 Do not set the Turbo Time Parameter to a value less than 0.1 seconds. refer to Section 5.1.3.2 for further information.
 5 Shown limit is a time averaged power, based upon the Turbo Time Parameter.
 Absolute product power may exceed the set limits for short durations or under virus or uncharacterized workloads.
 6 Processor will be controlled to specified power limit as described in Section 5.1.2.
 If the power value and/or 'Turbo Time Parameter' is changed during runtime, it may take a short period of time (approximately 3 to 5 times the 'Turbo Time Parameter') for the algorithm to settle at the new control limits.
 7 This is a hardware default setting and not a behavioral characteristic of the part.
 The reference BIOS code may override the hardware default power limit values to optimize performance 8 For controllable turbo workloads, the PL2 limit may be exceeded for up to 10 ms. 9 Refer to Table 5-1 for the definitions of 'base', 'TDP-Up' and 'TDP-Down'.
 10 LPM power level is an opportunistic power and is not a guaranteed value as usages and implementations may vary.
 11 Power limits may vary depending on if the product supports the 'TDP-up' and/or 'TDP-down' modes.
-Default power limits can be found in the PKG_PWR_SKU MSR (614h).
 12 The processor die and OPCM die do not reach maximum sustained power simultaneously since the sum of the 2 dies estimated power budget is controlled to be equal to or less than the package TDP (PL1) limit.
 13 cTDP down power is based on GT2 equivalent graphics configuration. cTDP down does not decrease the number of active Processor Graphics EUs, but relies on Power Budget Management (PL1) to achieve the specified power level.
-14 May vary based on SKU.
-16 Sustained residencies at high voltages and temperatures may temporarily limit turbo frequency.
+14 May vary based on SKU, Not all SKUs have cTDP up/down, each SKU has a different base Frequency and cTDP frequency respective.
+15 Sustained residencies at high voltages and temperatures may temporarily limit turbo frequency.